soundasleep/stormcloak.games/privacy.md

 In both cases, this information should not contain any personally identifying information and will only be used to improve our game.

-In [Adaptory](https://adaptorygame.com), you can permanently enable or disable ALL data collection by going into _Options > Data collection_, or by launching the game with the command line argument `-Dprivacy=1` ("privacy mode").
+In [Adaptory](https://adaptorygame.com), you can permanently enable or disable ALL data collection by going into _Options > Data collection_, or by launching the game with the command line argument `--privacy` ("privacy mode").

 ## 6. Disclosing your personal information